Findspire/workflow/README.md

     ./tools/build_css.sh

 Syncdb :
 If you use the plain django's command `syncdb`, you will need to create a Person instance for the django's superuser.
-You should use the following script.
+You should use the following script :

     ./scripts/resetdb.py